szkrd/springald/README.md

 - use `"borderlessWindow": true` on windows to fix the height calculation
 - files in `C:\WINDOWS*` are skipped
 - launch in terminal is kinda pointless

+### linux

+- use `trayIconSize: 'large'` if your tray supports hires icons
+- use `fixPosition` and `modifyResize` to fix window size problems
+- if the global `toggleKey` misbehaves, you will have to fall back to unix sockets

 ### TODO